scikit-hep/scikit-hep.github.io/pages/developers/style.md

     additional_dependencies: [attrs==21.2.0]
 ```

-MyPy has a config section in `setup.cfg` that looks like this:
+MyPy has a config section in `setup.cfg` (or pyproject.toml) that looks like this:

 ```ini